fragaria/website/_posts/2019/2019-04-08-building-a-simple-company-website-the-hard-way-service-workers.md

 ---

 Hi there once again!
-I’m gonna close our little *Building a simple company website th Hard Way* series with a brief introduction to how service workers operate and why you should want them on your website too.
+I’m gonna close our little *Building a simple company website the Hard Way* series with a brief introduction to how service workers operate and why you should want them on your website too.
 They’re cool and fancy, sometimes unnecessary, but likely still worth your time as I’m about to demonstrate.